hanchennz/gatsby-starter-netlify-cms-hack26/src/pages/biz-marketing-page/restaurants.md

   bannerDescription: >-
     Start by finding and claiming your Yelp business page for free, or add your business here
-  bannerLogo: /img/hckt-illust-01-2x.png
+  bannerLogo: /img/hckt-illust-03-2x.png
-  bannerTitle: Why you should claim your business on Yelp today
+  bannerTitle: Why you should claim your business on Yelp today hello world
 read_more: this is the readmore sectino
 image_panels:
-  - image: /img/hckt-illust-04-2x.png
+  - image: /img/hckt-illust-02-2x.png
-    orientation: left
+    orientation: right
     text: >-
-      Custom don't pick addresses - they pick place.
-Make your business shine by adding great photos.
-Manage your business photos for free.
+      Yelp users can message claimed businesses to find out more about your business straight from the source - You!
+Respond quickly to inquiries and capture new customers.
+Share updates or specials for free.
-    title: Pick your attributes
+    title: Request a Quote (RAQ)
   - image: /img/hckt-illust-03-2x.png
     orientation: right
     text: >-